Battle of Coatit: Battle

-Italian attack

-As the sun rose, Captain di Cola's battery opened fire with shrapnel from a height at 1,900 meters from the enemy camp.
+As the sun rose, Captain di Cola's battery opened fire with shrapnel shells from a height at 1,900 meters from the enemy camp.
 Baratieri and staff, with the banner of Italy, occupied the high conical hill.
 The irregulars on the wing, seeking high ground, moved too far towards the center of the line, leaving almost unguarded on their left the height and village of Adu Auei.
 General Baratieri describes his surprise attack: A great commotion is visible in the hostile camp.
 Notwithstanding the sudden surprise, rapidly increasing groups of warriors swarm out with great promptitude and dash, advancing through the winding paths and small gorges, crossing them with wonderful agility, concealing their numbers, shielding themselves with their obstacles.
 They offer us only a small mark as they disappear from time to time, and gather in greater numbers under the cover of the defenses.The rifle fire runs along the whole line of the 3rd and 4th battalions, which keep well under the control of their officers in spite of the elan of the attack; as is proved by the frequent volleys, and the bayonet charges of individual units, on that broken, furrowed, and thickly covered ground.

 As Baratieri observed the battle raging in front of Mengesha's camp, he noticed a large cloud of dust forming on his left.
 Soon the irregulars sent reports that they were under heavy attack.